Table of Contents

 - Make a side part and sweep all your hair to the other side.
 If you wish, make soft curls before you start.

-- Take a thick section from the front and pin it at the side loosely.
+- Tract a thick section from the front and loosely pin it at the side.

-- Now, make a loose messy bun hanging low on the same side and secure it by using a hairspray.
+- Secure a loose, messy bun hanging low on the same side using a hairspray.

 5. Backcombed Curls With Puff

-No other hairstyle can appear as beautiful as this one with a classic Anarkali churidar.
+No other hairstyle with a classic Anarkali churidar can appear as beautiful as this one.
 It not only exudes oodles of feminism but also takes your Indian ethnic look to a whole new level.
 However, make sure that you keep your makeup and jewelry minimum with this hairstyle.

 Style Decoded:

-- To start with, side-part your hair and create tight medium curls.
-If you have deep layers, let the curl in your front layer frame your face beautifully.
+- To start with, side-part your hair and create tight, medium curls.
+Let the curl in your front layer frame your face beautifully if you have deep layers.

-- Backcomb the crown area to puff it up and secure the volume with some hair clips.
+- Backcomb the crown area to puff it up and secure the volume with hair clips.

-- Let rest of your curls fall loosely on your shoulders.
+- Let the rest of your curls fall loosely on your shoulders.

 Backcombing is an indispensable step in creating puffs as it gives the hairstyle great hold and structure.
 But instead of it, you can also puff up your hair by twisting it into place and creating enough tension.